A lot of people don't really know what Blackbox is. They see some rather complicated or very plain screenshots and

 Let’s face it, there are lots of people who never heard of Blackbox and they wonder what it is and how (and why) should they use it.
 And it's a good thing they show interest, because after a period of hibernation, due to many factors (mostly developers dropping out and, of course, the rise of Windows 10) Blackbox is back with a vengeance.

+Alternative shells?
 What is a shell?
 Well, it's the dressing over a cake, the clothing over a body, the greenery covering a bush.
 Every operating system has a shell.
 It determines the way the OS looks and responds to the user.
 The Windows' native shell is Explorer, which is not only a file browser, like most of you may think.
 Delete Explorer and Windows crash.
 It was a good shell when Windows XP and 7 were around, but keeps deteriorating ever since.
 Windows 10 may be a better Operating System in some ways, but they took away something that is vital to us all: freedom of choice.

 As recently as 5 years back, we had a lot of alternative shells (about 30) to choose from and rice our desktops and/or get a faster computer response, making for Explorer's (and, thus, Windows') shortcomings.
-Litestep, Blackbox, Serenade, Talisman, Aston, WinStep, DesktopX, are just a few.
-Some of them, like Blackbox and Litestep, are free, while some others, like Aston and DesktopX, were commercial programs.
+Litestep, Blackbox, Serenade, Talisman, Emerge, IceSphere, Reveal, Aston, WinStep, DesktopX, are just a few.
+Some of them, like Blackbox and Litestep, were free, while some others, like Aston and DesktopX, were commercial programs.
 Even Microsoft, knowing how inadequate Windows were, came up with their own alternative shell – E-Sense – so demanding (for its era) that it ran only on Windows NT.

 1) Colors and textures change on the fly with each style (theme) switch.
 No need to look around for third party apps that "look well" with or match each specific theme.